Senzing/mapper-ofac/README.md

 ```console
 python G2Loader.py -f /<path-to-file>/ofac-yyyy-mm-dd.json
 ```
-The OFAC currently only contains 7,000 records and loads in a matter of minutes.
+The OFAC currently only contains around 7,000 records and loads in a matter of minutes.

 If you use the API directly, then you just need to perform an addRecord for each line of the file.